-Construction of the Palmdale to Burbank Project Section would require the handling of hazardous material or waste within 0.25 mile of 20-23 educational facilities for the Refined SR14 Build Alternative, 23-26 educational facilities for the SR14A Build Alternative, 12 educational facilities for the E1 Build Alternative, 12 educational facilities for the E1 Build Alternative, 12 educational facilities for the E1 Build Alternative, 6 educational facilities for the E2 Build Alternative, and 6 educational facilities for the E2A Build Alternative.
-A majority of these educational facilities are located in EJ communities (see Section 3.10, Hazardous Materials and Wastes, for figures depicting the locations of these facilities).
+Construction of the Palmdale to Burbank Project Section would require the handling of hazardous material or waste within 0.25 mile of 20-23 educational facilities for the Refined SR14 Build Alternative, 23-26 educational facilities for the SR14A Build Alternative, 12 educational facilities for the E1 Build Alternative, 12 educational facilities for the E1A Build Alternative, 6 educational facilities for the E2 Build Alternative, and 6 educational facilities for the E2A Build Alternative.
+A majority of these educational facilities are in EJ communities (see Section 3.10, Hazardous Materials and Wastes, for figures depicting the locations of these facilities).
 Mitigation Measure HMW-MM#1 will require the contractor to prepare a memorandum confirming that the contractor will not, within 0.25 mile of a school, handle or store an extremely hazardous substance or a mixture of extremely hazardous substances in a quantity greater than or equal to the state threshold specified in the Health and Safety Code.
 Therefore, there would be no adverse effect.

 Because there would be no adverse effects regarding the handling of hazardous material or waste, this resource topic is not discussed further.